aloima/tellydb/docs/COMMANDS.md

 * **Returns**: A value or null reply if the index is not exist
 * **Behavior**:
   * Index starts from 0; -1 represents the last element.
+  * If the key is holding a value that is not a list, throws invalid type error.
+  * If the key is not holding a value, throws invalid type error.
 * **Examples**:
   ```shell
   LINDEX tasks 1